-King’s career has spanned the school's two major disciplines – journalism and strategic communication.
+King’s professional career has spanned the school's two major disciplines — journalism and strategic communication.

-After starting her broadcast journalism career in Buffalo, N.Y., she spent more than 20 years in Washington, D.C., as an anchor and reporter covering politics, including serving as a White House correspondent for ABC News.
-She also reported for CBS, NBC and CNN, and hosted the “Diane Rehm Show” and “Talk of the Nation” for National Public Radio.
+After starting her broadcast journalism career in Buffalo, New York, she spent more than 20 years in Washington, D.C., as an anchor and reporter covering politics, including serving as a White House correspondent for ABC News.
+She also reported for CBS, NBC and CNN, and hosted the “Diane Rehm Show” and “Talk of the Nation” for NPR.

-In 1999 she joined Carnegie Corporation of New York as vice president for external affairs.
-She launched and led the Carnegie-Knight Initiative on the Future of Journalism Education in collaboration with the John S. and James L. Knight Foundation and 12 premier U.S. journalism schools including UNC.
+In 1999, King joined Carnegie Corporation of New York as vice president for external affairs, leading communications.
+She launched and led the Carnegie-Knight Initiative on the Future of Journalism Education in collaboration with the John S. and James L. Knight Foundation.
+The initiative supported 12 premier U.S. journalism schools, including UNC, in their re-invention strategies.
+King helped establish the Carnegie Medal of Philanthropy awarded by the Carnegie Family of Institutions and led the corporation’s 100th year celebration.

 - M.A., Fairfield University